Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-03-input-parameters.md

 }
 ```

-To use this function, we can call it in our `draw()` function, passing in any two values.
+To use this function, we can call it in our `draw()` function, passing in any two Number values.
 These will then print to the Canvas.
 For the time being, I am going to reduce the frame rate in `setup()`, then pass in random numbers every frame to both input parameter values.

 ```js
 let num1 = floor(random(0, 100));